Fork-for-Modify/FCOS/INSTALL.md

 # for that, check that `which conda`, `which pip` and `which python` points to the
 # right path.
 From a clean conda env, this is what you need to do

-conda create --name FCOS
-conda activate FCOS
+conda create --name FCOS python=3.6 conda activate FCOS

-# this installs the right pip and dependencies for the fresh python
-conda install ipython

 # FCOS and coco api dependencies
-pip install ninja yacs cython matplotlib tqdm
+pip install ninja yacs cython matplotlib tqdm opencv-python

 # follow PyTorch installation in https://pytorch.org/get-started/locally/
 # we give the instructions for CUDA 10.2
 # zzh: pytorch>1.10.1 may cause compiling error in the last step.
+So use pytorch=1.10.1
-#      So use pytorch=1.10.1: conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge
+#      for Linux-CUDA11: conda install pytorch==1.10.1 torchvision==0.11.2 torchaudio==0.10.1 cudatoolkit=11.3 -c pytorch -c conda-forge
 conda install pytorch torchvision cudatoolkit=10.2 -c pytorch

 export INSTALL_DIR=$PWD